MERNCraft/css-only-games-1/README.md

   </ul>
 ```

-And you can add a new ruleset that will hide the `<li>` item immediately after the checkbox when you check it.
+And you can add a new rule that will hide the `<li>` item immediately after the checkbox when you check it.

 (Note that I've also removed the `counter-increment: item -1;` from the `b::before` ruleset, to keep things simple.)
 ```css